thoughtworks-jumpstart/guides/docs/backend-web-development/security-hash-others.md

 (From: https://hackernoon.com/cryptographic-hashing-c25da23609c3)

+### MD5 failure

+> One basic requirement of any cryptographic hash function is that it should be computationally infeasible to find two distinct messages that hash to the same value.
+MD5 fails this requirement catastrophically; such collisions can be found in seconds on an ordinary home computer.

+In 2004,it was shown that MD5 is not collision-resistant.
+Thus MD5 is not suitable for applications like SSL certificates or digital signatures that rely on this property for digital security.

+### SHA-2 Hashing

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/DMtFhACPnTY?controls=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Protecting Passwords

 Websites store their user passwords in their databases.
 For security reasons, those passwords are not stored in plaintext.
 Instead, the values stored in the databases are actually the hashes of the original passwords, generated using cryptographic hash functions like bcrypt.